GraphView

 A graph can be created in several ways:

-• Using the Graph::new method (and providing a vector of nodes and a vector of edges)
+• Using the Graph::new method (a vector of nodes and a vector of edges; invalid edges are removed as described above)

 let graph = Graph::new(nodes, edges);